-If you’ve been reading along on Savored Journeys the past few weeks, you’ve seen some of the wonderful things Oregon has to offer, from FEAST Portland showcasing Oregon’s local products to the Columbia River Gorge breweries that span from Portland all the way over to the eastern corner of Oregon.
-Well, now I’m going to introduce you to the Hood River Fruit Loop, plus a few other great things along to do along the Columbia River Gorge, just south of Hood River, Oregon.
+Oregon has some wonderful things to offer foodies, from FEAST Portland showcasing Oregon’s local products to the Columbia River Gorge breweries that span from Portland all the way over to the eastern corner of Oregon.
+Now I’m going to introduce you to the Hood River Fruit Loop, a cornucopia or fruit and veggie stands, breweries, wineries and food stands along the Columbia River Gorge, just south of Hood River, Oregon.